The Official Report is a written record of public meetings of the Parliament and committees.

 Ben Macpherson

-Good morning.
-I welcome everyone to the second meeting in 2025 of the SPCB Supported Bodies Landscape Review Committee.
-I have received no apologies for the meeting.
+Good morning, and welcome to the fourth meeting in 2025 of the SPCB Supported Bodies Landscape Review Committee.
+I have received no apologies.